-- 1. The program of learning experiences has been developed to meet the Standards of Education of the Commission on Dietetics Education. - 2.
-Students will be evaluated on his/her performance and must meet competency standards provided to them in each rotation.
+- The program of learning experiences has been developed to meet the Competency Standards of Education of the Commission on Dietetics Education. - Students will be evaluated on their performance and must meet competency standards provided to them in each rotation.
 Students will be given an exit interview at the completion of the program. - 3.
-Verification of completion of the ISPP will be provided as a certificate of completion by the program director.

-- a.
-The Program Director will submit verification statements to the Commission on Dietetic Registration for eligibility to sit for the Registered Dietitian examination. - b.
-The Program Director will keep verification statements on file.
+Verification of completion of the ISPP will be provided as a certificate of completion by the program director. - The Program Director will submit verification statements to the Commission on Dietetic Registration for eligibility to sit for the Registered Dietitian examination. - b.
+The Program Director will keep verification statements on file. - c.
+The student is required to meet all required supervised hours, learning experiences and performance standards to receive a certificate of completion.